Poe Family Farm

 Meet the Farmers

 Lindsey and Robert Poe have been nurturing Poe Family Farm since 2014.
-Over the years, they’ve tried it all, but their true passion blossomed in flowers.
+Over the years, they’ve explored many paths, but their true passion blossomed in flowers.
 Today, they focus on growing seasonal blooms that reflect their love for the land and dedication to farming.

 Picture

-I’m Lindsey, a flower farmer and floral designer inspired by the Piedmont landscape and generations of gardeners before me.
+I’m Lindsey—a flower farmer inspired by the Piedmont landscape and generations of gardeners before me.
 I learned to love flowers alongside my grandmother, a Master Gardener who showed me how blooms can spark connection, joy, and beauty in everyday moments.
-Today, I create garden-inspired arrangements that celebrate seasonal textures, colors, and scents—bringing effortless elegance and unforgettable moments to every occasion.
-Every arrangement is made with care and intention, meant to feel personal, inviting, and deeply connected to the season in which it was grown.
+Today, my focus is on growing high-quality, seasonal flowers and building systems that support local agriculture.
+Through our work on the farm and with NC Rooted Community Agriculture, I’m passionate about connecting farmers, food, and community in meaningful, lasting ways.

 Picture

 I’m Robert.
 I’ve always loved working the land, and our farm is where we grow our family, our flowers, and a life rooted in hard work and care.
-Watching our kids tend the garden, care for the animals, and delight in fresh blooms makes every season worthwhile.
-Farming brings its challenges, but there’s nothing better than the satisfaction of working with my hands, being outdoors, and sharing the farm’s abundance with others.
-Every day on the farm is a chance to connect with the land and pass on lessons about dedication, patience, and the simple joys of life
+Farming brings its challenges, but there’s nothing better than the satisfaction of working with my hands, being outdoors, and watching each season unfold.
+Every day on the farm is a chance to stay connected to the land and pass on lessons about dedication, patience, and the simple joys of life.

 Farm Practices